MohammAAA/Graduation-Project-Using-Eye-Gaze-Tracking-to-Improve-Autonomous-Driving/README.md

 This repository contains our graduation project information, references and baselines.
 The main idea is to use **Eye gaze tracking** as well as **end to end deep learning** to improve the autonomous driving.

-The project is being done by a team of six Cairo university students in the electronics and electrical communication department, the project is sponsored by ONELab in Cairo university, technically sposored by VALEO Egypt and financially sponsored by the academy of scientific resaerch and technology (ASRT)
+The project is being done by a team of six Cairo university students in the electronics and electrical communication engineering department, the project is sponsored by ONELab in Cairo university, technically sposored by VALEO Egypt and financially sponsored by the academy of scientific resaerch and technology (ASRT)

 ## Team Members:
 - Alaa Osama Abdelfattah